gitter-badger/Coinolith/README.md

 Coinolith
 =========
+The [Intuition trade platform](https://github.com/intuition-io) is a python and golang based p2p collaborate trade system in progress.
+It provides analysis and backtesting with python and R and execution apis in python and golang.

-Work in Progress of Realtime Cryptocoin Exchange Apis for the [Intuition trade platform](https://github.com/intuition-io).
+Coinolith is a *Work in Progress* of Realtime Cryptocoin Exchange Apis for the [Intuition trade platform](https://github.com/intuition-io).
 Not production ready or tested for real transactions at this time.
 Infact only the public apis are being made available at this time.
 So socket bash and crash away.

 Exchanges with websocket api are being given priority.
-Rest Exchanges will follow and welcomed anytime.
+Rest Exchanges will follow and welcomed as contributions at anytime.
+See the Api schema and example for uniform api structure for coinolith if you are interested in contributing.

+Coinolith is a real time exchange library in python.
+Realtime in python?
+If you have a need for speed and quick development cycles and zero cost json deserializtion python is tough to beat.

 Planned Exchange Support:

     Okcoin, Huobi, BtcChina, LakeBTC, Bitstamp

-Coinolith is a real time exchange library in python.
-Realtime in python?
-If you have a need for speed and quick development cycles use PyPy and leverage cpython used in the insight package for intuition.

 Dependencies: